List of east–west roads in Toronto: Dupont Street

 Dupont Street is named for George Dupont Wells, son of Colonel Joseph Wells.
 George was one of the first students of Upper Canada College, and several other streets are named after him.
 These include Wells Street and Wells Hill.
-Dupont Street begins at Dundas Street as a continuation of Annette Street.
-It runs parallel to (though with a few jogs) and south of the CPR Midtown tracks east to Avenue Road.
+Dupont Street runs parallel to (though with a few jogs) and south of the CPR Midtown tracks west from Avenue Road where the street begins.
+Dupont Street ends at Dundas Street where it continues as Annette Street.
 The Galleria Mall, located on the southwest corner of Dupont Street and Dufferin Street, was the only enclosed shopping centre located on Dupont Street, as well as in Old Toronto west of Avenue Road and north of Bloor Street / Danforth Avenue.
-However, the mall was permanently closed in late 2019 and demolished in 2020 for condo redevelopment.
+The mall closed in 2019 and was demolished in 2020 for condo redevelopment.
 Dupont station of Line 1 Yonge–University serves this street at Spadina Road.
+The Toronto Skating Club was located at 568 Dupont Street from 1921 to 1957, and is now the Queen's Club tennis facility.

 Davenport Road

 Bathurst Street descends the Lake Iroquois shoreline; Davenport is the road at the bottom of the hill.

 Davenport Road takes its name from the Davenport House, the first estate atop the Lake Iroquois shoreline and home of Colonel Joseph Wells, father of George Dupont Wells.
 The estate stood northeast of the modern Bathurst Street and Davenport Road intersection.
 Wells purchased the property from Adjutant John McGill in 1821 and rebuilt the house that occupied it.
 McGill built the original house in 1797 and supposedly named it after Major Davenport, who was stationed at Fort York at that time.

 Davenport Road follows a native trail named "Gete-Onigaming" in Ojibwe along the foot of the escarpment of the old Lake Iroquois shoreline.

 The section east of Bathurst Street was formerly a part of Vaughan Road.
 It runs from Yonge Street to Old Weston Road.